Crunchy cravings can feel like an irresistible call, echoing through moments of stress or simply when we seek a comforting crunch.

 Why Do I Crave Crunchy Food – Final Thoughts

-So, crunchy textures can remind you of freshness, and they make food seem more crisp and tasty.
+So, crunchy textures can remind you of freshness, making food seem crisp and tasty.

 Crunching on foods also provides a sensory experience that is fun to have!
 No wonder we experience craving for crunchy foods.